rouzbeh-parsi/Rouzbeh-Parsi.github.io/_pages/bc.md

 ## Data

-The dataset is obtained from the **British Columbia Public Accounts**, which provides annual government financial statements and revenue breakdowns.
+The dataset is obtained from the British Columbia Public Accounts, which provides annual government financial statements and revenue breakdowns.

 - Source: BC Public Accounts
 - Frequency: Annual observations